Good evening everyone! Welcome back to another episode of . . .

 (More tremendous applause!)

-Let’s hear it for reigning champ Brian Schlactus!
+Let’s hear it for the champion, Rob Caporino!

 Everyone give a big hand to the champ!

-Let’s get a refresher on who Brian is and where he hails from:
+Let’s get a refresher on who Rob is and where he hails from:

 (Crowd goes wild!)

 All right, we have met our contestants; now for a quick rundown of the rules.
-Each contestant will present us with a brewed up deck for the Standard format.
-We will then discuss the deck, looking at a number of factors and providing some analysis and feedback to you, the audience!
-When all is said and done, every one of you will have a chance to cast your vote, and one of the decks will be crowned the winner.
-The contestant who brewed up the deck that wins the vote will move on to the next round.
+Each contestant will present us with a brewed-up deck for the Standard format.
+We will then discuss the deck, looking at a number of factors, and provide some analysis and feedback to you, the audience!
+When all is said and done, every one of you will have a chance to cast your vote, and one of the decks will be crowned the winner!
+The contestant who brewed up the deck that wins the vote will move on to the next round!
 The loser?
 The loser must deal with the mockery and shaming of the rabble!

 Why Are We Building This Deck?

-Now, the biggest question you need ask yourself when you’re building a new brew is (yep, you guessed it) “why?”
+Now, the biggest question you need ask yourself when you are building new brew is—yep, you guessed it—"why?"
 Why are we making this deck?
 What is our goal?
 Are we trying to make a new busted combo deck?
 Are we trying to make the fastest aggressive deck possible?
 Are we trying to utilize a certain powerful card?
 Are we trying to exploit a hole in the metagame?

 When it comes to deck building, context is EVERYTHING.

-You may build a fast aggressive deck full of creatures and burn, but does it have advantages over Mono-Red Devotion or Mono-Blue Devotion?
+You may build a fast aggressive deck full of creatures and burn, but does it have advantages over Mono-Red Aggro or Mono-Blue Devotion?

-And of course there’s the context of the format itself as well.
-A deck can be very good in the abstract, but it may not be able to survive if the format is unusually hostile toward it.
-For example, when Affinity was the major deck in Standard, almost every non-Affinity deck was playing maindeck Oxidizes and loads of other artifact removal in their sideboards.
-Even though the Krark-Clan Ironworks combo deck was a completely different strategy than Affinity and might have even been overpowered in other formats, it was not as good as Affinity and could not complete with Affinity’s success.
+And of course there is the context of the format itself as well.
+A deck can be very good in the abstract, but it may not be able to survive if the format is unusually hostile towards it.
+For example, when Affinity was the major deck in Standard, almost every non-Affinity deck was playing main deck Oxidizes and loads of other artifact removal in their sideboards.
+Even though the Krark-Clan Ironworks combo decks were a completely different strategy than Affinity and might have even been overpowered in other formats, they were not as good as Affinity and could not complete with Affinity’s success.

-Right now Standard is awash with various types of devotion decks, which are very fixated on doing their own thing, and various control decks that are really good at killing stuff.
+Right now Standard is awash with various types of devotion decks, blue and white control decks, and aggressive red and green decks that sometimes also feature devotion themes.
 So the question is . . .

 (Crown hushes in anticipation.)